fillumina/collections/README.md

 * **`ImmutableSmallList`** is the immutable version of `SmallList`.

 Note that all these immutable containers can be used as _viewers_ to mutable ones by calling `immutable()` (they share the same internal state but only the mutable instance can change it).

+### Concurrent Containers

+ - **`CopyOnWriteMap`** practical and fast when readings are much more frequent than writings.
+Copy the internal state when a new element is inserted.
+Writings are sequenced.
+ - **`CopyOnWriteCache`**  a fixed size map that removes the least accessed entry on reaching its maximum allowed size.
+Quite space efficient and fast if readings are much more frequent than writings.

 ### Different kind of containers